Skip to content

 Setting Type Default Description

-mcp-ollama.pythonPath string python Path to Python executable
+mcp-ollama.pythonPath string (auto) Path to Python executable; auto-detected if empty

 mcp-ollama.autoStart boolean false Automatically start the server when VS Code starts